-While VirtualBox does support these hardware features, they are optional: you can enable or disable hardware virtualization individiually for each virtual machine.
+While VirtualBox does support the hardware features listed above, they are optional: you can enable or disable hardware virtualization individually for each virtual machine.

 In fact, depending on the workload, VirtualBox's software virtualization may even be faster than hardware virtualization.
 Other virtualization products that require hardware virtualization are usually much less sophisticated and tuned compared to VirtualBox.
 With VT-x and AMD-V, a special CPU environment has to be entered in order to execute guest code and whenever activity of the VMM is required, this environment has to be left and then entered again.
 This can be an expensive operation and in many circumstances, the benefits of hardware virtualization may not outweigh the performance penalty.